nidium/Nidium/README_WINDOWS.md

 ================================

 There are rather a lot dependencies and tweaks needed.
-Here are some steps, documentating things as we move along.
+Here are some steps, we are documentating things as we move along.

+# Windows Host

-# Do you have a windows machine?
+Do you have a windows machine?
 Probably not, but you can test one for 90 days.

 * download and install virtualbox
 * download and install one of the images from https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/
 * unpack the download, you might want to copy and rename it
 * start the virtual box
-* import the appliance, and configure it as you which (e.g. 4 processors, 4G, 20G extra disk)
+* import the appliance, and configure it as you like.
+  (e.g. 4 processors, 4G, 20G extra disk)
-* start it
+* start it up
-* do your thing: windows updates, users&passwords, networkconfig, ..
+* do your thing: windows updates, users&passwords, networkconfig, keyboard settings, ..
 * log in as your user

-# konstruktor.py and rights
+# Rights

-The konstruktor.py build tools does a lot of symlink juggling.
+The 'konstruktor.py' build tools does a lot of symlink juggling.
 By default, (ntfs?) needs more rights.

-* start 'secpol.msc' in a cmd prompt as an administrator
+* start 'secpol.msc' as administrator
 * 'Local Policies' > 'User Rights Assignement' > 'Create symbolic links' add your user to the groups...
-* 'gpupdate /force'
+* start 'gpupdate /force'

-# Microsoft visual studio community edition 2015
+# Microsoft Visual Studio Community edition 2015

 We will be compiling ONLY with MSVC on the windows platform, so let's get that first.
 We won't use clang, cygwin or mingw on this platform.
+We have put a lot of efford to make an environment that is independent of visualstudio.
+You can use the gui, but you'll get the same error messages and warnings when you compile it in a terminal.

 * download from http://www.microsoft.com/en-us/download/details.aspx?id=48146
 * run